 Before his time at Dartmouth, Coach Dallis was the head men’s and women’s coach at Colgate University for 1998-2002, and the head men’s coach at Boston University from 1987-1998.
 Dallas is a graduate of Boston University, where he was a four-year letter winner for the Terriers.
 In 2002 Dallis earned his Doctoral degree in development studies and counseling with a specialization in sport and exercise psychology from Boston University.
 He titled his doctoral dissertation, “The Design and Implementation of an Elite Training System for Tennis,” which details how to develop a world-class tennis player from childhood.

-A native of Queens, N.Y, Dallis and his wife Bonnie have been married for 20 years and live in West Lebanon, N.H.
+A native of Queens, N.Y, Dallis and his wife Bonnie have been married for 20 years and live in West Lebanon, N.H..

-The coaching staff of the Wilson Collegiate Tennis Camp is hand selected by the camp director and features a mix of college coaches and top college players.
-Is staff member is selected for their ability to teach and relate to young players in a friendly, thorough and responsible manner.
-Safety and fun, as well as strong communication skills and teaching ability are prioritized.
+The coaching staff of the Wilson Collegiate Tennis Camp at Dartmouth College is one of the strongest and most well respected in the country.
+Consisting of top collegiate coaches and players, the staff is handpicked for their ability to teach and relate to young players in a friendly, thorough and responsible manner.

 Boss Tennis Center/Gordon Pavilion

 On Monday, September 18, 2000, a new era of tennis began at Dartmouth as the Alexis Boss Tennis Center and Alan D. Gordon Pavilion officially opened.
 The six-court facility is the home for the Dartmouth men’s and women’s tennis teams and features a lounge, two public locker rooms, two tennis team locker rooms, mezzanine seating and a team meeting room.